 You can join a Sunday 4-hour sailing where passengers are invited to participate in the ship’s sailing.
 The day ends with a cannon salute.

-3. Admire the Ship that Discovered California (Replica)
+2. Admire the Ship that Discovered California (Replica)

 The San Salvador is a replica ship of the one Juan Rodriguez Cabrillo sailed on when he discovered San Diego.

-Like the other Maritime Museum of San Diego ships, it’s neat to see the parlors and rooms inside that are certainly a step back in time.
+Like the other Maritime Museum of San Diego ships, it’s neat to see the parlors and rooms that are certainly a step back in time.

-Tip: If you’re in San Diego to learn about California history, it’s easy to pair a visit to this San Diego museum with exploring Cabrillo National Monument and Old Town San Diego in the same (full) day.
+Tip: If you’re in San Diego to learn about California history, it’s easy to pair a visit to this San Diego museum with exploring Cabrillo National Monument and Old Town San Diego on the same (full) day.

-4. Climb Aboard the World’s Longest Active Sailing Ship
+3. Climb Aboard the World’s Longest Active Sailing Ship

-She set sail just five days before Abraham Lincoln’s Gettysburg Address and is the world’s oldest active sailing ship.
+She set sail five days before Abraham Lincoln’s Gettysburg Address and is the world’s oldest active sailing ship.
 The iron ship’s career involved sailing from Great Britain to India and New Zealand 21 times.

-5. Book San Diego Bay Cruises on Pilot
+4. Book San Diego Bay Cruises on Pilot

 Join a public 45-minute San Diego Bay cruise on Pilot, the ship responsible for guiding commercial ships into the bay between 1914 – 1996.

-This historic cruise is great activity for those who would like to sightsee from the bay (you may see some sea lions and other marine life) but have limited time.
+This historic cruise is a great activity for those who would like to sightsee from the bay (you may see some sea lions and other marine life) but have limited time.
 There are multiple daily departures.

 6. Take a PCF 816 Swift Boat Bay Cruise

-These boats are called PCFs (Patrol Craft Fasts) by the U.S. Navy but sailors refer to them as Swift Boats.
+These boats are called PCFs (Patrol Craft Fasts) by the U.S. Navy, but sailors refer to them as Swift Boats.
 They were used in the Vietnam War.

 You’ll listen to retired Swift Boat Sailors and docents talk about what it was like to be a crewman in Vietnam while also addressing San Diego military history.

 7. Tie a Knot

-This activity can be a bit more challenging than it looks but it’s one that both kids and adults love to tackle.
+This activity can be a bit more challenging than it looks, but it’s one that both kids and adults love to tackle.
 Try your hand at tying various sailors’ knots.
 It’s fun.